locborgtus/mic/course/2_c/9_string.md

 * strlen - get string length
 * strcpy - copy a string
+* strchr - string scanning operation, looks for the first occurrence of a character
 * strcat - concatenate two strings
+* strstr - find a string inside another string (needle in a haystack)
 * strcmp - compare two strings

-* strchr - string scanning operation, looks for the first occurrence of a string
-* strncpy - copy part of a string
-* strncat - concatenate one string with part of another
-* strncmp - compare parts of two strings
-* strrchr - string scanning operation, looks for the last occurence instead of first
-* strstr - find a string inside another string (needle in a haystack)
+* Exercise 1

 Write example programs to understand what they do.
 Use the man pages to see how they are called by typing `man strcat`, for example.

+* Project 1

+Write each string function described above from scratch.

-* At this time during the lesson, the student should know enough about loops, variables, and arrays to be able to write these functions from scratch.
-Try to do this on a white board or on paper.
+At this time during the lesson, the student should know enough about loops, variables, and arrays to be able to write these functions from scratch.
+First do this on a white board or on paper, then transfer the code to the computer and see if it works.

+Be rigorous about writing test cases.
+Test as much of the strange (corner) cases as possible.

-* Exercises:
+* Exercise 2:

   * count the number of vowels, consonants
   * Find the Frequency of Characters in a String